hdgroup/lib/_posts/book/2023/07/2023-07-05-energy-and-civilization.md

 continue to guide some of the world's most successful makers of consumer products (box 6.3).

-## Box 6.3 From experiments with steel cutting to Japan's car exports {.featuretitle}
+Box 6.3 From experiments with steel cutting to Japan's car exports

 Frederick Winslow Taylor's main concern was with wasted labor, that is, with the inefficient use of energy---those "awkward, inefficient, or